-As its title suggests, this book explains the essence of Japanese life and culture with 100 words.
+As its title suggests, this book captures the essence of Japanese life and culture in 100 words.
 From well-known concepts like zen, kawaii and anime to their lesser-known counterparts waiting to be discovered by the West, Japan in 100 Words

 - Chochin--decorative lanterns seen everywhere from shrines and temples to izakaya

 - Fugu--the very carefully prepared delicacy of poisonous blowfish

 - Omiai--the Japanese version of an arranged marriage

 - And much more!

 The beautiful full-color illustrations bring these ideas, places and objects to life--making it the perfect addition to any Japanophiles library or a fun and useful introductory guide for a first-time visitor to Japan.About the Author:Ornella Civardi